Learn To Read Faster

 Go any faster and comprehension plummets.

-But as I started talking and learning from Paul, I realized just how powerful his ideas on Photo Reading were and I really wanted to bring his accelerated learning techniques to our Mindvalley audience.
+As I started talking and learning from Jim, I realized just how powerful his ideas on learning faster were and I really wanted to bring his accelerated learning techniques to our Mindvalley audience.